What to Consider When Buying Home Automation Systems

 How big is the security company?

-As the nation's premier full service home security system provider in the country, we serve all US zip codes, including Alaska and Hawaii.
+We serve all US zip codes, including Alaska and Hawaii.
 In thousands of locations we provide personal in-home service to our customers through our local offices, all supported by 24/7 nationwide customer service.

 Do they emphasize customer service?